-Even at a full-service creative public relations and marketing agency, most of our team members exhibit different creative strengths and perspectives.
+Even at a full-service creative public relations and marketing agency, most of our team members exhibit different creative strengths.
 Here at J.O. we understand that no two brains think alike – and that’s an amazing thing!
+Before we tell you about our creative bunch, it is important to understand how each other think.
 Diversity of thought and creative perspective are what fuel our unique work.

-Diversity of thought is simply a culmination of one’s life experiences that influence the ways in which they see the world.
-Diversity of thought bridges together the assortment of idiosyncrasies unique to each person with the common goals of the team or group.
+The concept of diversity of thought is simply a culmination of one’s life experiences that influence the ways in which they see the world.
+It bridges together the assortment of idiosyncrasies unique to each person with the common goals of the team or group.
 The results?
 Extremely remarkable and distinct work!

 In a professional setting, diversity of thought is encompassed by the company and its employees.
 Diversity of thought does not necessarily equate with racial diversity (although it can); however, its goal is to embrace the variety of outlooks people share on certain topics based on how they frame the situation.

 Framing is the process of how individuals see, interpret, and communicate about various concepts or topics.
 Originally rooted in framing theory from mass communication studies and social sciences, framing describes how people process and perceive things in their own unique way.
 No doubt, there is inherent power when combining different creative strengths together.

 Our team decided to take an online Creative Type test from Adobe to dig up our greatest creative strengths as well as help us work better with each other.
 Check out our team’s results and how we’ve been using these results to generate top-quality work for all of our clients!

 “You can do what I cannot do.
 I can do what you cannot do.
 Together we can do great things”- Mother Teresa.

 Creative strengths include being full of big ideas and having the ability to see potential everywhere.
 The Visionary is driven to push the limit of everything and they are passionate, charismatic, and expressive.
 The Visionary has a big spirit.